 Inflated delivery charges

-It’s important to note that inflated delivery charges can make price claims misleading.
-All delivery charges quoted should be accurate and reflect the true cost of delivery; they should not be used to make the selling price of the product seem more attractive (Priyankas Design Pvt Ltd, 6 March 2013).
+Inflated delivery charges can make price claims misleading.
+All delivery charges should be accurate and reflect the true cost of delivery.
+They should not be used to make the selling price of the product seem more attractive (Priyankas Design Pvt Ltd, 6 March 2013).